pawong/pwong/content/resume.md

 - Contributing member on the Route 53 Application Recovery Controller Team.
-- Developed and maintained highly available, highly scalable internal and external micro serviceREST APIs for new and existing products using Kotlin and Python.
+- Developed and maintained highly available, highly scalable internal and external micro service REST APIs for new and existing products using Kotlin and Python.
 - DevOps work supporting the team, using internal CI/CD tools scripted in Typescript.